RazrFalcon/resvg/capi/README.md

 See [doc/build.md](../doc/build.md) for details.

 This will build a dynamic library.
-There is no point in building a static library since it still will depend on Qt/cairo.
+There is no point in building the static library since it will depend on Qt/cairo anyway.

+## Examples

+A usage example with a *cairo* backend can be found at [examples/cairo-capi](../examples/cairo-capi).

+A usage example with a *qt* backend can be found in the [demo](../demo) app.